 Consult with people who use the service.

 We kicked off our efforts by facilitating strategic possibilities and storytelling workshops with staff, clients, and other stakeholders.
-Including users in the design of solutions helped us gain valuable context and insight in what was or wasn’t working for LABC clients and stakeholders.
+Including users in the design of digital transformation solutions helped us gain valuable context and insight in what was or wasn’t working for LABC clients and stakeholders.

 By hosting workshops with Aboriginal court workers, elders, advocates, and LABC staff we gained insight into where LABC’ Aboriginal Legal Aid website could be improved.
 Participants shared that legal jargon and historical injustices made solving legal problems difficult for some LABC clients.
 From there, the group generated more than 200 potential solutions to these barriers, from translating legal jargon to designing for different technology contexts.